chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

   -   First command will create the backup at the file mount location mention in the `config.toml`
   -   Second command will create the `bootstrap.abb`

+2. Detach the File system from Standlalone Chef-Automate.

-2. Mount the same file system to the Automate-HA all the nodes:
+3. Attach and Mount the same file system to the Automate-HA all the nodes:
   - Make sure that it should have permission for hab user

 3. Stop all the service's at frontend nodes in Automate HA Cluster.